David Simão: Club career

 On 31 July 2012, Simão was loaned to C.S.
 Marítimo in a season-long move.
 He terminated his contract with Benfica late into June of the following year, and signed a three-year deal with F.C.
 Arouca also in the top flight.

 Aged 26, Simão moved abroad for the first time in his career, joining First Professional Football League (Bulgaria) club PFC CSKA Sofia for three years.
 On 28 May 2017, he netted twice in The Eternal Derby to help overcome PFC Levski Sofia 3–0, but left on 31 August of that year to immediately sign with Boavista FC.

 Simão moved teams and countries again in January 2019, agreeing to a contract at Royal Antwerp F.C. of the Belgian Pro League.
 On 22 June, he switched to the Super League Greece with AEK Athens FC, signing until 2022 for an undisclosed fee.

 In February 2020, Simão was loaned to Israeli Premier League side Hapoel Be'er Sheva FC.
 He and compatriots Miguel Vítor and Josué Pesqueira won the Israeli State Cup on 13 July with a 2–0 final victory over Hapoel Petah Tikva FC.

 Simão returned to Arouca on 10 January 2022, on a deal running until June 2023.
+Four years later, having made 131 appearances in his second spell and totalled 222, 14 goals and 19 assists, he left the club; previously, in March 2025, the 34-year-old had undergone surgery after fracturing his tibia.